|Partner Website:||Click to visit|

 Thus, UK ASB volunteers working with CHF will work with teachers in elementary, middle, and/or high schools to help create more interactive and student-centered learning environments.
 They will bring enthusiasm to class activities – engaging the students to help them learn, stay motivated, and attend school – and broaden students’ views about different people and places.
 UK ASB will be placed in small groups, assigned a school, and assigned a subject based upon their interests and their local partners’ needs prior to or upon arrival in Ghana.
 Volunteers will stay in local housing identified by Ubelong while in Ghana and partake of local food which will be provided by local partners.
 Volunteers will work at their school placement during the week, Monday-Friday, and on the weekends, UK ASB will coordinate excursions to nearby cities.
 All free time activities will be coordinated and led by the group, and will include opportunities to learn more about the history and culture of Ghana.
 This may include daytime or overnight trips to Accra, the capital city of Ghana, and Cape Coast, a nearby coastal city with beautiful natural resources and a rich history related to the trans-Atlantic slave trade.

-Beginning in Spring 2015, all students accepted to the UK ASB Program have the option to enroll in EXP 396-172, “Active Citizenship Training for Students.”
+All students accepted to the UK ASB Program have the option to enroll in EXP 396-172, “Active Citizenship Training for Students.”
 The primary purpose of this course is to provide UK ASB student participants with the opportunity to explore concepts of service leadership and active citizenship.
 This course will also prepare students with the knowledge and skills necessary to reflect critically upon their UK ASB experience, which is embedded into the course.

 Additionally, this course is intended to provide to deepen student learning through their UK ASB experience and encourage student action before, during, and after students’ UK ASB experience.
 This course is intended to complement students’ leadership experiences in the UK ASB program, thus, existing expectations of all ASB participants will be expectations of the course as well.
-In addition, UK ASB student participants who opt to enroll in EXP 396-172 as a part of their UK ASB experience will be required to participate in supplementary class meetings and campus activities, etc. This course will run from Thursday, January 15, 2015, to Thursday, April 30, 2015, for UK ASB site leaders and Wednesday, January 21, 2015, to Thursday, June 4, 2015 for UK ASB participants traveling to Accra, Ghana.
+In addition, UK ASB student participants who opt to enroll in EXP 396-172 as a part of their UK ASB experience will be required to participate in supplementary class meetings and campus activities, etc.

 This program is also offered as a non-credit program.
 Please visit UK Alternative Service Breaks - Ghana (non-credit) for more information.